sa-fw-an/GSoC-Proposal/Proposal-1.md

 The current implementation in the [musicblocks-v4-lib](https://github.com/sugarlabs/musicblocks-v4-lib) repository has laid some groundwork, but significant work is needed to create a complete, performant execution engine that can handle the unique requirements of Music Blocks programming.

+It's important to note that the Program Engine and Masonry (the block programming interface) are designed as independent modules with clear separation of concerns.
+While they interact through a shared program tree representation, they don't dictate each other's implementation details.
+This architectural decision ensures flexibility and maintainability by allowing each module to evolve independently.

 ### Project Objectives

 Based on the project description and existing PRDs, the key objectives for this GSoC project are: